Connection and operation as a transmission or distribution entity

 Under section 115 of the Electricity Act, the Minister may, by gazette notice, authorise an electricity entity (and its employees and agents) to enter onto land, and remain on it for as long as necessary, to decide the suitability of the land for the entity's proposed works.

-As a transmission or distribution authority holder you may apply to the Minister for Natural Resources, Mines and Energy for authority to enter onto land for proposed works under section 115 of the Electricity Act.
+As a transmission or distribution authority holder you may apply to the Minister for Energy, Renewables and Hydrogen for authority to enter onto land for proposed works under section 115 of the Electricity Act.
 If granted, this allows you to enter specified land to determine its suitability for proposed works.

 Learn more about electricity laws and regulations.